fischerpatrickch/Thin-Hair-Setter/README.md

 In order to use Thin Hair Setter please download thinhairsetter.jsx and save it in inDesign under Window → Utilities → Scripts in "User"

-Also download the file basil.js folder https://basiljs2.netlify.app/download/ and save it in "Documents".
+Also download the latest basil.js folder (https://basiljs2.netlify.app/download/) and save it in "Documents".

 For best results, run Thin Hair Setter before applying local character formatting (e.g. bold, italic, size changes).